craigvantonder/sails-runescape-ge2mysql/README.md

 * Add support for adding the detailed information to the items.
 * Add support for updating the item information.
+* Figure out how to get accurate item prices as we currently lose precision on the prices like k, m, b,

 ## Licence